blockchain-unica/rosetta-smart-contracts/contracts/bet/README.md

 then both players can redeem their bets, withdrawing 1 token units each.

-## Features
+## Expected Features

-- **Multi-signature**: the two players join together and deposit tokens with the same transaction.
+- Asset transfer
-- **Gossip**:  the contract access the block height when timeout is called
+- Multisig
-- **Native asset transfer**: the contract transfers native currency to a user's address
+- Time constraints

 ## Implementations

 - **Solidity/Ethereum**: since the platform does not support multi-signature verification, the join is split in two actions: the first player acts first, by depositing 1 ETH.
 After that, the second player joins by depositing 1 ETH.
 - **Anchor/Solana**: a step has been added for initializing the data of the bet contract (buyer, seller, amount, etc.).
 - **Aiken/Cardano**: since we cannot access the current block height where the transaction is being validated, the deadline is represented as a UNIX timestamp, which is checked against the lowest bound of the transaction's validity interval.